Login

 Location Ubud Monkey Forest

 Ubud Monkey Forest is a sacred place located on the southern border of Ubud town, about 3 kilometers from the town center, with the main road also named Monkey Forest.
 The location can be reached from various directions, both from Ubud town center, the eastern corner, and the southern area.
 It is about 55 kilometers from Kuta, 40 kilometers from Sanur, and 65 kilometers from Nusa Dua.
 Since it is located in the center of Ubud, finding Ubud Monkey Forest is very easy with the help of Google Maps and directions at every intersection.
 If you want to visit Ubud Monkey Forest along with other tourist destinations in Ubud, a Full Day Ubud Tour package is available.
 Meanwhile, if you only want to spend half a day there, there is a Half Day Ubud Tour package at an affordable price.
-We from Bali Exotic Tour also provide transport services at low prices to Ubud Monkey Forest and other destinations in the vicinity.
+We from Bali Driver Hire also provide transport services at low prices to Ubud Monkey Forest and other destinations in the vicinity.

 Ubud Monkey Forest History